-- Four Defined Categories of Abuse Sexual, Emotional, Physical and Neglect as defined in "Working Together" 2018 - Extremism & Radicalisation (Statutory "Prevent duty guidance" March 2015)
+- Abuse, neglect and exploitation as defined in KCSIE 2024 - Extremism & Radicalisation (Statutory "Prevent duty guidance" March 2023)

-Furthermore staff are expected to encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
+Furthermore, staff are expected to encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
 Staff should ensure that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of pupils, reasonably practicable steps have been taken to offer a balanced presentation of opposing views to pupils.